bklogic/jdac-spring-boot-starter/README.md

 # JDAC Spring Boot Starter

-JDAC Spring Boot Starter is Spring Boot wrapper of [Java Data Access client](https://github.com/bklogic/java-data-access-client).
+JDAC Spring Boot Starter is a Spring Boot wrapper of [Java Data Access client](https://github.com/bklogic/java-data-access-client).
-It streamlines the data access layer development backed by data access services, and reduces the data access or repository layer of Spring Boot Application into a thin layer of interfaces annotated with @QueryService, @CommandService and @RepositoryService that serve as a proxy of backend data access services.
+It streamlines data access layer development backed by data access services, and reduces the data access layer (aka repository layer) of Spring Boot Application into a thin layer of interfaces annotated with @QueryService, @CommandService and @RepositoryService.
+These annotated interfaces serve as proxies of backend data access services.

 If you don't know what data access service is, please take a look at: